cara delevingne isn't happy about the 'suicide squad' reviews

 Cara's word on those negative reviews?
 "I just don’t think they like superhero movies."

-If you've been on the internet lately, you might've noticed that the highly (and we meanhighly) anticipated Suicide Squad film debuted to poor reviews.
+If you've been on the internet lately, you might've noticed that the highly (and we mean highly) anticipated Suicide Squad film debuted to poor reviews.
 The Independent called the movie "nowhere near nasty enough," and the cast aren't happy about it.
 Cara Delevingne, who plays Enchantress, certainly doesn't approve.
-And three time i-D covergirl isn't alone: fans of the film were so up in arms about its 31% Rotten Tomatoes rating that they petitioned for the site to close—"Critics always give The DC Extended Universe movies unjust bad reviews," wrote the petition's creator.
+And the three time i-D covergirl isn't alone: fans of the film were so up in arms about its 31% Rotten Tomatoes rating that they petitioned for the site to close — "Critics always give The DC Extended Universe movies unjust bad reviews," wrote the petition's creator.

 Wondering why everyone is making such a fuss about this?
 The stakes are high for Warner Brothers' Suicide Squad.
-The studio has the rights to the entire DC Comics universe, but their first effort—Batman Vs. Superman—didn't fare well with critics either.
+The studio has the rights to the entire DC Comics universe, but its first effort — Batman Vs. Superman — didn't fare well with critics either.
 After a huge opening weekend, it saw a massive drop in ticket sales.
 Some suspect the same fate awaits Suicide Squad, which could signal the end of the DC Universe at Warner Brothers.
 That is to say, they might kill the entire franchise if Suicide Squad doesn't fare well.
 But if Cara has anything to do with it, maybe things won't go down that way.

 Photography Richard Bush [The Collectors Issue, no. 328, 2013]